Video & Sound Editing

 In order to reserve one of our editing rooms, please click on the “Reserve a room here” link to be directed to the calendar view of our room bookings.
 In the top right corner of the calendar page you will find buttons to access the Patron Portal tutorial and the Patron Portal login.
 It is highly recommended that you watch the Patron Portal tutorial video prior to booking for the first time.

 - You must have a CDA account to access the editing rooms.
+MFA students do not need to pay for a CDA account.

 - Reserve your room in advance using the Patron Portal.